Sioux Falls Canaries (1902–1953): 1941: Dizzy Dean

-With [World War II underway, the Western League did not return to play in 1942, one of many minor leagues that paused play during the war.
-After the conclusion of World War II, the Western League resumed play in 1947 as a six-team league without Sioux Falls as a member, as the Canaries were members of another league in 1947.
+With World War II underway, the Western League did not return to play in 1942, one of many minor leagues that paused play during the war.
+After the conclusion of World War II, the Western League resumed play in 1947 as a six-team league without Sioux Falls as a member, as the Canaries became members of another league in 1947.

 1942: Canaries join Northern League

 In 1942, Rex Stucker remained as the team owner and the Sioux Falls Canaries continued play in a new league following the folding of the Western League.

 The Sioux Falls Canaries joined the Northern League in 1942, beginning a long tenure of numerous Sioux Falls teams playing in different incarnations of the league, a longevity of league membership that stretched to the 2005 season.
 In 1942, the Sioux Falls team replaced the folded Crookston Pirates franchise in the eight-team Class C level league.
 Sioux Falls joined with he Duluth Dukes (St. Louis Cardinals affiliate), Eau Claire Bears, Fargo-Moorhead Twins, Grand Forks Chiefs, Superior Blues (Chicago White Sox), Wausau Timberjacks (Cleveland Indians) and Winnipeg Maroons teams in the league.
 The Northern League began its schedule on May 7, 1942.

 First baseman Joe Bosse became the Canaries' player-manager for the 1942 season, as Tony Koenig remained on the team as a player.
 Bosse had played for Sioux Falls in 1933 and returned as a player in 1941, before gaining his new position with the team.